-Explanation of Differences Between Governmental Funds Operating State and the Statement of Activities men t Total Revenues and other Funding Sources Total revenues and other funding sources of governmental funds (Exhibit 4) \$ 35,862,814 No changes - Total revenues of governmental activities in the Statement of Activities (Exhibit 6) \$ 35,862,814 Total Expenditures/Expenses Total expenditures reported in governmental funds (Exhibit 4) \$ 41,641,280 In the Statement of Activities, certain operating expenses (compensated absences) are measured by the amounts earned during the year.
+In the Statement of Activities, accrued interest expense is measured by the amount accrued at the end of the year.
 In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially, the amounts actually paid).
-Compensated absences earned was greater than the amount used during the year.
-(Exhibit 6) 19,753 When the purchase or construction of capital assets is financed through governmental funds, the resources expended for those assets are reported as expenditures in the years they are incurred.
-However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which captial expenditures exceeded depreciation expense in the current year.
-(Exhibit 6) (7,830,454) In the Statement of Activities, accrued interest expense is measured by the amount accrued at the end of the year.
-In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially, the amounts actually paid).
 Accrued interest was more than the amount accrued during the prior year.
-(Exhibit 6) 240,036 OPEB differences occur as a result of changes in the District''s total OPEB liablilty -, and differences between the District's contributions and OPEB expense.
-9,900,165 (Increases) decreases in proportionate share of net pension asset/liability reported in the Statement of Activities do not provide for, or require, the use of current financial resources and therefore are not reported as revenues or expenditures in governmental funds.
-Teachers' Retirement System Employees' Retirement System 1,594,307 (138,214) The following items are reported as expenditures and other uses in the governmental funds, but reduce long-term liabilites in the Statement of Net Assets, and does not effect the Statement of Activities: (Exhibit 2) Repayment of bonds Bond amortization (413,856) (42,667) Total expenses reported on the Statement of Activities (Exhibit 6) \$ 44,970,350
+(Exhibit 6) (1,527)OPEB differences occur as a result of changes in the District's total OPEB liablilty and differences between the Ditstrict's contributions and OPEB expense.
+12,142,094 (Increases) decreases in proportionate share of net pension asset/liability reported in the Statement of Activities do not provide for, or require, the use of current financial resources and therefore are not reported as revenues or expenditures in governmental funds.
+Teachers' Retirement System (1,980,802)Employees' Retirement System (358,763)The following items are reported as expenditures and other uses in the governmental funds, but reduce long-term liabilites in the Statement of Net Assets, and does not effect the Statement of Activities: (Exhibit 2) Repayment of bonds (432, 940)Bond amortization (42.667)

+Total expenses reported on the Statement of Activities (Exhibit 6) \$ 46,581,563